 The front head restraints adjust for height.
 You need both hands to adjust the restraint.
 Do not attempt to adjust it while driving.
 To raise it, pull upward.
-To lower the restraint, press the release button and push the restraint down.
+To lower the restraint, push the release button and push the restraint down.

 To remove a head restraint for cleaning or repair, pull it up as far as it will go.
-Press the release button and pull the restraint out of the seat-back.
+Push the release button and pull the restraint out of the seatback.